 “He is incredibly commercial and talks in a language that clients understand.
 He is accessible, is clear in his advice and he has a brilliant client focus” Chambers & Partners 2015

 Richard Wald is an environmental, planning and public lawyer.
 He is ranked by Chambers & Partners and the Legal 500 in the categories of Environmental Law (1st tier of Leading Juniors), Planning Law (3rd tier of Leading Juniors), Administrative and Public Law (including Local Government) and Energy Law.
-He has also been rated by Planning Magazine Legal Survey as amongst the UK’s top planning juniors for over a decade.
+Prior to taking silk he was rated by Planning Magazine Legal Survey as amongst the UK’s top planning juniors for over a decade.

 “Offers QC quality at junior rates.
 A complete all-rounder, he’s everything you’d want as an instructing solicitor.”
 Chambers & Partners 2014